Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 of Friends, not in joining their new faith.
 Click here for another account of Herodias' ordeal

-Jun.
-1659 Near the end of June, 1659 Mary Dyer went to Boston to visit jailed Quakers, was arrested, and forcibly
+June 1659: Near the end of June, 1659 Mary Dyer went to Boston to visit jailed Quakers, was arrested, and forcibly joined

-joined them in prison.
-In a letter dated August 30th 1659, her husband William complained to the Massachusetts Court of
+them in prison.
+In a letter dated August 30th 1659, her husband William complained to the Massachusetts Court of Assistants:

-whereon was nothing to sitt or lye down upon but dust.
-Had your dogg been wett, you would have offered it the
+was nothing to sitt or lye down upon but dust.
+Had your dogg been wett, you would have offered it the liberty of a

-liberty of a chimney corner to dry itself, or had your hoggs been pend in a sty, you would have offered them some dry
+chimney corner to dry itself, or had your hoggs been pend in a sty, you would have offered them some dry straw, or

-straw, or else you would have wanted mercy to your beast, but alas, Christians now with you are used worse than
+else you would have wanted mercy to your beast, but alas, Christians now with you are used worse than hoggs or

-On September 6th the court sentenced Mary, William Robinson and Marmaduke Stevenson to banishment, then released
+On September 6th Mary, William Robinson, and Marmaduke Stevenson were sentenced to banishment, then released.
+If the

-them.
-If the trio wanted to survive, they would have left Massachusetts immediately, never to return.
-However, Robinson and
+trio wanted to survive, they would have left Massachusetts immediately, never to return.
+However, Robinson and Stevenson

 Mary returned to her family and friends, but only briefly.
 When she heard of Robinson and Stevenson’s arrest, she ferried